tahseenadit/self-study/Data Engineering/Vertex AI/Spark_vs_Hadoop.md

+The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.

 The key difference between **Apache Spark** and **Hadoop** lies in how they handle data processing, particularly with respect to **RAM** (in-memory) and **local memory/disk** (persistent storage).

 ### 1. **Apache Spark (In-Memory Computing System)**: